Bounce with Me

-"Bounce with Me" is a single by American rapper Lil' Bow Wow featuring Xscape.
-It is Lil' Bow Wow's debut single, taken from his debut album Beware of Dog.
-The single samples "Love Serenade (Part II)" by Barry White.
-It spent nine weeks at number 1 on the U.S. Rap Chart and number 20 on Billboard Hot 100.
+"Bounce with Me" is the debut single by American rapper Lil' Bow Wow featuring girl group Xscape.
+Taken from his debut album Beware of Dog, the single samples "Love Serenade (Part II)" by Barry White.
+It spent nine weeks at number 1 on the Hot Rap Tracks and number 20 on Billboard Hot 100.
 The song was featured in the film Big Momma's House and the trailer of Hardball.
 A radio remix and extended version featuring R.O.C. and Lil' Mo was also released.

+In a January 2022 interview with Rory & Mal, Jermaine Dupri revealed that he wrote the first verse to the song while Da Brat wrote the second verse.
+This is why the second verse involves Lil Bow Wow using a faster flow on multiple parts, as Dupri requested Brat to write the verse in the same cadence she would typically use when she raps.

 Music video

-The video, directed by Dave Meyers (director), features appearances by Jermaine Dupri, Jagged Edge and Da Brat.
+The video, directed by Dave Meyers, features appearances by Jermaine Dupri, Jagged Edge and Da Brat.
 Brief clips from Big Momma's House are also included.